UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 Notes:
 In the terminal, you can use `git log --oneline` to check the history of your project, and see which commits correspond to the names `origin/HEAD`, `origin/main` and `main`.
+You can also see that the currently active branch is shown in cyan at the end of the terminal prompt.

 The `git switch` command can be used to alternate between existing branches.
 If a branch does not yet exist, you can append the `-c` flag to create the branch as you switch to it.
 Let's create a new branch!
 Type `git switch -c <branch-name>`, to create and switch to this branch.